-shall.
-The ogy. finalists also Kelly's faculty mentor is Jagan gave a short Valluri, a professor biological scipresentation ences. to a panel of Runners-up in the student judges.
-All research competition were Heavjudges.
-All research competition were Heavthe students en Oliver-Kozup of West Virginia are conductuniversity in the graduate student ing their category and Kiril Tuntevski of the University of Charleston in the undergraduate student category.
+28, at Marimmunology and molecular biolshall.
+The ogy. finalists also Kelly's faculty mentor is Jagan gave a short Valluri, a professor biological scipresentation ences.

+to a panel of Runners-up in the student judges.
+All research competition were Heavthe students en Oliver-Kozup of West Virginia are conduct- University in the graduate student ing their category and Kiril Tuntevski of the University of Charleston in the undergraduate student category.
 They received prizes of \$750 and \$600, respectively.
+The biennial StaR Symposium is